← Community/Community Q&A

 What you're paying for: The per-minute cost spans several components: (1) Avatar synthesis/rendering (the AI generating the talking head), (2) Platform licensing or API calls, (3) Human editing and post-production labor, (4) Script development and brand guidelines application, (5) Turnaround time (express service costs more).
 Budget tiers use stock avatars and minimal editing.
 Mid-tier adds human creatives (editors, scriptwriters, brand strategists).
 Premium adds advanced video synthesis and creative direction.

-ICG's operational model: We operate at mid-tier pricing ($2–$5/min) using talking-head avatars with 10–70% b-roll inserts.
-At our standard cadence of 60 short videos per month per avatar (two videos per day across TikTok, YouTube Shorts, and Instagram Reels), the raw production cost is $120–$300 per account per month.
-This is significantly lower than traditional content production for the same volume (which would cost $60K–$300K+ monthly).
-That operational efficiency is why @ai.honeycove achieved 27.03M all-time views — the cost structure allows for consistent daily publishing without prohibitive editorial overhead.
+Operational efficiency at scale: Mid-tier avatar production with 10–70% b-roll inserts supports a standard cadence of 60 short videos per month per avatar (two videos per day across TikTok, YouTube Shorts, and Instagram Reels).
+At fleet volume, the production cost per account drops far below what one-off video production could ever reach, which is why consistent daily publishing becomes economically feasible.
+This operational efficiency is why @ai.honeycove achieved 27.03M all-time views — the cost structure allows for consistent publishing without prohibitive editorial overhead.

 Cost varies by: (1) Avatar customization: Generic avatars (budget, $0.25–$0.50/min) vs. trained avatars (mid-tier, +$500–$5K upfront) vs. fully custom synthesis (premium, +$10K–$50K).
 (2) Language scope: Single language vs. multilingual (each language adds ~20% overhead due to localization, lip-sync tuning).
 (3) Editing complexity: Simple captions and template b-roll vs. custom motion graphics, color science, sound design.
 (4) Turnaround: 48-hour production is standard; 24-hour express adds 30–50% premium.
 (5) Platform: HeyGen, Synthesia, Runway, custom pipelines each have different margin profiles.